gohugoio/hugo/content/en/content-management/multilingual.md

 ### Page Bundles

-To avoid the burden of having to duplicate files, each Page Bundle inherits the resources of its linked translated pages' bundles except for the content files (markdown files, html files etc...).
+To avoid the burden of having to duplicate files, each Page Bundle inherits the resources of its linked translated pages' bundles except for the content files (Markdown files, HTML files etc...).

 Therefore, from within a template, the page will have access to the files from all linked pages' bundles.